lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 When more levels of subdivision are required but not specified, simple binary subdivisions are made by default.

-These examples uses integers for simplicity, but the output of a rhythmF function is always nested array including only floats &isinv; [0, 1]).
-All the functions working with a prolatio perform a normalization before returning data, so simple proportion of integers as in the previous examples can be manually introduced in the genotype.
+These examples use integers for simplicity, but the output of a rhythmF function is always a nested array including only floats &isinv; [0, 1]).
 For instance, the last example of prolatio would be rescaled so that the maximum value was 1, returning this normalized nested array:

 `[0.25,[0.5,0.75],0.25,[0.25,[0.25,1],1,0.5],0.25,[0.25,0.25,[0.75,1,1]]]`

+All the functions working with a prolatio perform a normalization before processing or returning data, so simple proportions of integers as in the previous examples can be manually introduced in the genotype.

 ---------
 ### harmonyF